 In the past, securities class action litigation has often been instituted against companies following periods of volatility in the market price of a company's securities.
-This type of litigation, if instituted, could result in substantial costs and a diversion of management's attention and resources, which could adversely affect our business, operating results, or financial condition.
-Additionally, the dramatic increase in the cost of directors' and officers' liability insurance may cause us to opt for lower overall policy limits or to forgo insurance that we may otherwise rely on to cover significant defense costs, settlements, and damages awarded to plaintiffs.
+Such suits may seek, as applicable, direct, indirect, consequential, punitive or other penalties or monetary damages, injunctive relief, and/or attorneys' fees.
+This type of litigation, if instituted, could result in substantial costs, adverse publicity, and a diversion of management's attention and resources, which could adversely affect our business, operating results, or financial condition.
+Additionally, the cost of directors' and officers' liability insurance may increase, which may cause us to opt for lower overall policy limits or to forgo insurance that we may otherwise rely on to cover significant defense costs, settlements, and damages awarded to plaintiffs.

 ITEM 2.
-UNREGISTERED SALES OF EQUITY SECURITIES AND USE OF PROCEEDS
+UNREGISTERED SALES OF EQUITY SECURITIES, USE OF PROCEEDS, AND ISSUER PURCHASES OF EQUITY SECURITIES